datacamp/courses-introduction-to-python/chapter1.md

 In the previous exercise, you worked with two Python data types:

 - `int`, or integer: a number without a fractional part. `savings`, with the value `100`, is an example of an integer.
-- `float`, or floating point: a number that has both an integer and fractional part, separated by a point. `factor`, with the value `1.10`, is an example of a float.
+- `float`, or floating point: a number that has both an integer and fractional part, separated by a point. `growth_multiplier`, with the value `1.1`, is an example of a float.

 Next to numerical data types, there are two other very common data types: